Bin-Ma/bd-rpc/README.md

-This is PRC (Phylogeny Rapid Clustering) program.
+This is bd-rpc (Bases dependent Rapid Phylogenetic Clustering) program.